ilanschnell/bitarray/README.rst

    By default (``odd=False``), active indices correspond to prime numbers directly.
    When ``odd=True``, only odd prime numbers are represented in the resulting bitarray ``a``, and ``a[i]`` corresponds to ``2*i+1`` being prime or not.

+   Apart from working with prime numbers, this function is useful for testing, as it provides a simple way to create a well-defined bitarray of any length.

    New in version 3.7